 A large part of the Program is delivering relevant and informative workshops catered to supporting the experience of first-year UNMA students.
 Many of these events will be in collaboration with College partners such as the Academic Advising Team, Learning Skills Services, Ready Set-YU Team, other LA&PS colleges, the Career Centre and many more.

 This six-step checklist will help guide you through the program.

 Connect with a Peer Mentor

 YU Explore Peer Mentors are a group of upper-year students who have a wealth of knowledge about campus resources and university life.
 If you are feeling a little lost, have questions, or need advice, connect with your Peer Mentor!
 Feel free to email firstname.lastname@example.org to get connected and for more information.

 Academic advisors are trained specifically on how to help Undeclared Majors through their first year.
 Visit Academic Advising in the fall semester to be sure you are in the right courses and on the correct path to declaring a major.

 Attend a Learning Skills Workshop

-Learning Skills offers monthly workshops, online resources and tips to assist you academically, help you identify where you need support and work with you to improve your skills.
-Connect with a Learning Skills Peer online, or visit us in person on the second floor of the Scott Library.
+Learning Skills offers monthly workshops, drop-in support, online resources and tips to assist you academically, help you identify where you need support and work with you to improve your skills.
+Connect with a Learning Skills Peer online, or visit the second floor of the Scott Library.

 Visit the Career Centre